nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>CD: Crest Shield - path, drop down by Cathedral of the Deep bonfire</td><td>On a grave near the Cathedral of the Deep bonfire, accessed by dropping down to the right</td></tr>
 <tr><td>CD: Curse Ward Greatshield - by ladder from white tree to moat</td><td>Taking a right after the Infested Corpse graveyard, before the shortcut ladder down to the Ravenous Crystal Lizard area</td></tr>
 <tr><td>CD: Deep Braille Divine Tome - mimic by side chapel</td><td>Dropped by the Mimic before the room with the patrolling Cathedral Knight and Deep Accursed</td></tr>
-<tr><td>CD: Deep Gem - downstairs by first elevator</td><td>Coming from the room where you first see deacons, go down instead of continuing to the main cathedral room.
+<tr><td>CD: Deep Gem - down stairs by first elevator</td><td>Coming from the room where you first see deacons, go down instead of continuing to the main cathedral room.
 Guarded by a pensive Cathedral Evangelist.</td></tr>
 <tr><td>CD: Deep Ring - upper roofs, passive mob drop in first tower</td><td>Dropped by the passive Deacon on the way to Rosaria</td></tr>
 <tr><td>CD: Drang Armor - main hall, east</td><td>In the Giant Slave muck pit leading up to Deacons</td></tr>
 <tr><td>CD: Drang Gauntlets - main hall east</td><td>In the Giant Slave muck pit leading up to Deacons</td></tr>